Stef-00012/SyncLyrics-npm/README.md

 })

 LyricsManager.getLyrics({
-    /* Each of those options is optional but atleast one is required */
+    /* Each of those options is optional but atleast one is required excluded length */
     track: "the old me", // Song name
     artist: "Henry Moodie", // Song artist
     album: "good old days", // Song album
     length: 175000, // Song duration, in ms }).then(data => {
+    console.log(data.lyrics) // LRC format
+    console.log(data.parse()) // Array of objects with time as seconds and text of each line })

+// or

+const trackId = LyricsManager.getTrackId({
+    /* Each of those options is optional but atleast one is required excluded length */
+    track: "the old me", // Song name
+    artist: "Henry Moodie", // Song artist
+    album: "good old days", // Song album
+    length: 175000, // Song duration, in ms
+})

+LyricsManager.getLyrics({
+    trackId: trackId
+}).then(data => {
     console.log(data.lyrics) // LRC format
     console.log(data.parse()) // Array of objects with time as seconds and text of each line